Most of us have experienced negativity in life and have gone through phases where we were consistent in doing only one thing – procrastinate.

 It is easy to fall prey to the habit of procrastination or getting distracted by trivial and unimportant affairs of daily chores in life.
 However, building self reliance and a benchmark for consistency is no astrophysics either.
 All it needs is consistent will power and motivation to keep the show on.

 The critical part in this journey lies in how to take the first few steps towards being steady and positive in all life situations.
-Let’s take a look at these 15 inspirational ideas on how to stay consistent and realize your dreams.
+Let’s take a look at these 15 ways to stay consistent and realize your dreams.

 Often our dreams and desires are contrast, influenced and shaped by social perspectives, rather than being fuelled by raw passion which leaves us relentless!